brianngan/brianngan.github.io/_posts/2020-04-23-daily-ui-001-sign-up.md

 categories: ux-design

 ---
 ![](/uploads/daily-ui-1-hero.png "Daily UI 1 Sign Up")

-This UI challenge was straight-forward.
-Create a sign up flow for anything that you want.
+## Create A Sign Up Flow

-So I decided upon Roll-Box, a Greentech-toilet-paper-subscription-box service.
-Here is the CTO's introduction to the product:
+I used a hypothetical company: **Roll-Box**.
+Roll-Box is a Greentech-toilet-paper-subscription-box service.
+Here is the hypothetical CTO's introduction to the product:

 > Want to hoard some cylinders in your fallout shelter?
 Want to build a paper fort?
 Want to TP somebody's house?
 Why not subscribe to Roll-Box today!
 Simply type in the promo code: FREETP to get your first month free!

-## Sign Up Flow

-The sign up flow is straight-forward.
-Multiple sources of sign up CTA buttons that funnel the user to sign up.
-On successful sign up, we take the user through a quick personalisation and an onboarding guide.
+A sign up flow has many entry points.
+On entry, the user goes through a funnel to sign up, personalise his experience and be onboarded.
+In execution, it looks like this:

 ![](/uploads/daily-ui-1-flat-1.png)